thomson08/LLM-Literature-Review/README.md

 The future of mobile memory management lies in further optimizing these systems, whether through hybrid models, region-based management, or more sophisticated garbage collection algorithms.
 These advancements will help mobile applications run more efficiently on resource-constrained devices, ensuring smooth performance for users.

 ---

+## **Influential Researchers and Papers**

+- **Hans-J. Boehm**: Pioneered work on **garbage collection** in unmanaged environments, which heavily influenced the design of modern GC systems.
+- **Chris Lattner**: Creator of **Swift** and the architect behind ARC, which became the cornerstone of memory management in iOS development.
+- **Guy Steele**: Contributed to the development of **Java** and its memory management system, making Java a widely adopted language for both server and mobile applications.

 ### Key Papers and Books: